 https://www.nytimes.com/2020/08/13/fashion/virgil-abloh-walter-van-beirendonck-kanye-west-louis-vuitton.html

-Though this publication may contain defamatory imputations, it is lawful to be published based on the following defences:
+Though this publication may contain defamatory imputations, it is lawful to publish it based on the following defense:

-The relevant defences under this category may include Qualified Privilege and Fair Comment & Honest Opinion.
+The relevant defense under this category may include qualified privilege and fair comment & honest opinion.

 The Test of Public Interest – To justify that a publisher deserves the privilege to break such a dilemma, the publisher must prove that the ‘’public interest’’ it cares about is more than ‘’public curiosity’’, more than providing those ‘’kitschy’’ or ‘’sensational defamatory news’’ in the tabloids.

-There are two forms of Qualified Privilege relevant to the original words written by Ezra Marcus, the reporting fellow of NYT:
+There are two forms of qualified privilege relevant to the original words written by Ezra Marcus, the reporting fellow of the NYT:

 “The implication, of artistic theft, was clear.’’

-This quote is the publisher’s interpretation of the images posted on Instagram by Mr. Van Beirendonck to show the similarities between Mr. Abloh’s design and his design.
-The link to Instagram is included in the publication.
+The publisher interprets the images posted on Instagram by Mr. Van Beirendonck to show the similarities between Mr. Abloh’s design and his own.
+The publication includes the link to Instagram.

-However, based on the principle set by ABC v Comalco Ltd, ‘’there was a duty in the appellant to publish information, albeit defamatory, on that subject and a legitimate corresponding interest in the viewers to receive it’’.
-[4] The duty to publish information can be echoed by another legal principle that the publisher has ‘’a legal, social or moral interest or duty to communicate something to another person’’.[5]
+However, based on the principle set by ABC v Comalco Ltd., “there was a duty in the appellant to publish information, albeit defamatory, on that subject and a legitimate corresponding interest in the viewers to receive it’’.
+[4] Another legal principle echoing the duty to publish information is that the publisher has “a legal, social, or moral interest or duty to communicate something to another person.”[5]

 Such duty ‘’depends on the nature of the subject-matter’’.
-[7] This publication raises an issue as to the originality of fashion design.
-A widely accepted moral standard is if you copy something from others, such conduct is unethical.
-Extrinsic material shows New York Times with an international reputation is held in very high regard by journalists.
+[7] This publication raises an issue regarding the originality of fashion design.
+A widely accepted moral standard is that copying something from others is unethical.
+Extrinsic material shows the New York Times, with an international reputation, is held in very high regard by journalists.
 It has a moral duty to safeguard the openness of information as well as to expose “something potentially disgraceful”.
 The moral duty is sufficient here for defense.
 [8]

 More specifically, the legitimate corresponding interests might include commercial interest.
-The original design is one of the reasons why the consumers are willing to pay more money, this is the quid pro quo between LV and its consumers.
-If LV becomes a ‘’pirate’’, the brand would also be devalued.
+The original design is one of the reasons why consumers are willing to pay more money; this is the quid pro quo between LV and its consumers.
+If LV were to become a “pirate,” the brand would also suffer devaluation.
 The public absolutely has the legitimate interest and right to information equivalent to the freedom of speech.

-Qualified Privilege defence is motive relevant and requires the absence of malice.
+The qualified privilege defense is motive-relevant and requires the absence of malice.
 The most important element of malice is as follows:

-Purpose of publication is outside the scope of given privilege [11] This legal rule provides that to prove the absence of malice one must only publish the matter without abusing the privileged occasion.
-When identifying the privileged occasion, the principle is a ‘’reciprocity’’ link must be established between the publisher and the recipients (the public).
-[12] This element also demands that the duty is a must-have premise to justify any defamatory imputation.
+Purpose of publication is outside the scope of given privilege [11] – This legal rule provides that to prove the absence of malice, one must only publish the matter without abusing the privileged occasion.
+When identifying the privileged occasion, the principle is that a “reciprocity link” must be established between the publisher and the recipients (the public).
+[12] This element also demands that the duty is a necessary premise to justify any defamatory imputation.

-The ‘’reciprocity link’’ is similar to the “quid pro quo” identified in the section above.
-As discussed above, either reader of the New York Times or consumer of Louis Vuitton, has an interest to learn the true value of a top global luxury brand, and New York Times has a moral and social duty to provide insightful information, however defamatory, to the public based on the concern of a ‘’greater good’’ to a wide community.
+The “reciprocity link” is similar to the “quid pro quo” identified in the section above.
+As discussed above, readers of the New York Times or consumer of Louis Vuitton have an interest to learn the true value of a top global luxury brand, and New York Times has a moral and social duty to provide insightful information, however defamatory, to the public based on the concern for the ‘’greater good’’ to a wide community.

-If the privileged occasion is not abused and the corresponding duty is found, the publisher’s “honest belief in the truth of the matter is not ultimately decisive. “ [13]
+If the publisher does not abuse the privileged occasion and finds the corresponding duty, their “honest belief in the truth of the matter is not ultimately decisive.”
+[13]

 ‘’It’s very clear Virgil Abloh is not a designer’’.